Picture this. You’re a Senior Project Manager, Software Engineer, or Cloud Solution Architect at Microsoft.

 Once you’ve extracted the high priority items, it’s time to dive deeper.

-For instance, one pulse survey could focus on questions that find out what would make the company an attractive place for employees over the long term.
+For instance, you could use open-ended question to find out what would make the company an attractive place for employees over the long term.

 Based on those responses, your company can design pilot projects around professional development, training opportunities, health and wellness, and more.